 To register to attend the Tara Drupchen in person at Nalanda West please fill out the form below.
 Attendance is free, but we ask that you please register as a kindness to the organizers.

 Each of the three days will be a day-long session, but people may also join on a drop-in basis.
-The tentative daily schedule from October 19 – 21:
+The tentative daily schedule from October 19 – 21 is:

 How can I make prayer requests and offerings?

-To make prayer requests and offerings go to: stay tuned
+To make prayer requests and offerings go to: bit.ly/Tara2018

 Making offerings to sponsor a Drupchen creates a connection to the practice that enables us to accumulate merit and dispel obstacles, even if we are not able to personally attend.
 Your donation will provide the offerings of candles, flowers, and food; make the necessary preparations for the ritual ceremonies; provide offerings to our teachers in gratitude for sharing this practice with all of us; and support the ongoing dharma activities of Dzogchen Ponlop Rinpoche and our Nalandabodhi sangha.